 o Hedge impermanent losses and reduce exposure

-o Excessive pledge and real-time monitoring to avoid forced liquidation
+o Excessive pledge and monitoring the crypto real time market data to avoid forced liquidation

 For example, the first-phase DeFi yield farming fund team raised 5 million USDT (assuming 1 ETH=2500 USDT at that time), and the goal was to enter the ETH-USDT mining pool in Sushiswap for liquidity mining.
 Funds were divided into the following parts:

-* Because of futures’ price premium, buying spot with USDT futures and hedging on quarterly futures is the common approach to gain liquidity on coins (BTC, ETH…).
+* Because of futures’ price premium, buying spot with USDT futures and hedging on quarterly futures on crypto OTC spot/derivatives desks is the common approach to gain liquidity on coins (BTC, ETH…).

 Portfolio and risk management tasks in DeFi yield farming include: